mi3nts/centralHub/Sound&LightningModule.md

 ### Step 7

 Slide an M5 washer onto an M5 screw and insert form underneath enclosure.
-Screw black tabs, flat side down, to the top of the box, leaving enough space to slide on metal stand while still remaining secure.
-Tabs should be in line with each other.
+Screw T-Slot Fastener, flat side down, to the top of the box, leaving enough space to slide on metal stand while still remaining secure.
+Fasteners should be in line with each other.
 See images for reference.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_151821.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_152225.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_152701.jpg?raw=true" width="262" height="225"/>

 ### Step 8

-Slide any side of the metal stand onto the black tabs, starting on the side closest to the tabs.
+Slide any side of the metal stand onto the T-Slot Fasteners, starting on the side closest to the tabs.
 Move the metal stand across the box until it is level with the second PG glan.
-If the metal stand does not feel secure, remove and tighten the black tabs.
+If the metal stand does not feel secure, remove and tighten the Fasteners.
 Reattach and reeveluate.

 <img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_153205.jpg?raw=true" width="262" height="225"/><img src="https://github.com/HomespunCash67/centralHub/blob/master/soundAndLightningImages/20201216_153521.jpg?raw=true" width="262" height="225"/>